mne-tools/mne-python/doc/install/manual_install.rst

 .. code-block:: console

-   $ conda create --strict-channel-priority --channel=conda-forge --name=mne mne-base
+   $ conda create --override-channels --channel=conda-forge --name=mne mne-base

 This will create a new ``conda`` environment called ``mne`` (you can adjust this by passing a different name via ``--name``).